 Step One: Start With Cold Press or Brewed Coffee

-To make this recipe for butter coffee, start with two cups of cold brew organic coffee or regular brewed coffee (see my list of the best organic coffee brands).
+To make this recipe for butter coffee, start with two cups of cold brew organic coffee or regular brewed black coffee (see my list of the healthiest organic coffee brands).

 If you start with cold brew coffee, you’ll need to heat the coffee before you blend it with the butter.